 Have you experienced any hindrances or setbacks in your career because of your race?

-Do you think that you would go further in modeling career if you were another race?
+Do you think that you would go further in your career if you were any other race?

-Do you have any advice for any black models, whether they're up-and-coming or established?
+Do you have any advice for any black models?